BEng(Hons) Automotive Engineering

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

-- Tariff points: 120
+- Tariff points: 112

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language and Mathematics, or equivalent.
+We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Numeracy and Literacy as alternatives to GCSEs.

-- A-level subjects: Grade C or above in Mathematics plus a pass in one of the following subjects: Biology; Chemistry; Computing/Computer Science; Design and Technology; Electronics; Engineering; ICT; Further Maths; Music Technology; Physics; Statistics.
-Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
-You must have a minimum of two A-Levels.
+- A-level subjects: Grade C in Mathematics plus a pass in one of the following subjects: Biology; Chemistry; Computing/Computer Science; Design and Technology; Electronics; Engineering; ICT; Further Maths; Music Technology; Physics; Statistics.
+Maths requirement can also be met by the Cambridge Pre-U Mathematics at Merit 3.

-- EDEXCEL (BTEC) Diploma: GCSE Maths Grade B or above, or Grade 5 under newly reformed GCSE grading.
-One of the following BTEC Diplomas: Aeronautical Engineering; Applied Science; Construction and the Built Environment; Electrical/Electronic Engineering; Engineering; Land-based Technology; Manufacturing Engineering; Mechanical Engineering; or Operations and Maintenance Engineering.
-Must include Merit in one of the following units: Further Maths for Technicians; Further Maths for Construction and the Built Environment.
-Please list the units that you are taking in your application.
+- EDEXCEL (BTEC) Diploma: You must be studying one of the following: Aeronautical Engineering; Construction and the Built Environment; Electrical/Electronic Engineering; Engineering; Land-based Technology; Manufacturing Engineering; Mechanical Engineering; or Operations and Maintenance Engineering.
+To include Merit in one of the following units: Further Engineering Mathematics or Further Mathematics for Construction.
+Please list the units you are taking in your application.
 For further advice on acceptable units please email us.

-- Access: Achievement of the HE Diploma; to include 15 Level 3 credits at Merit in Mathematics (before you apply, ask us which Maths units you need to do) and 15 Level 3 credits at Merit in another science or technology subject.
+- Access: 15 Level 3 credits at merit in Mathematics and 15 credits at pass in another science or technology subject.

-- Baccalaureate IB: To include a minimum grade of 5 in higher level Mathematics and a pass at higher level in one of the following subjects: Biology, Chemistry, Computer Science, Design Technology, Physics, Environmental Systems and Societies
+- Baccalaureate IB: To include a minimum grade of 5 in Higher Level Mathematics and a Pass at Higher Level in one of the following subjects: Biology, Chemistry, Computer Science, Design Technology, Physics, Environmental Systems and Societies

-If you don't meet the entry requirements of this course, you may be eligible for Foundation year entry into this or other related degree courses.
+If you don't meet the entry requirements, you may be eligible for BEng(Hons) Automotive Engineering (with Foundation Year).

 For country specific entry requirements please find your country on the Country Information pages.
-If you are an international student and do not meet the academic or English language requirements to study this course, you can qualify by completing preparatory study at our International College.
+If you are an international student and do not meet the academic requirements to study this course, you can qualify by completing preparatory study at our International College.